-God seldom gives us all we need in order to understand—but He always what we need in order to obey.
-Jesus’ flight to Egypt as a boy offers a great example of how to take comfort when the future seems unclear.
+God seldom gives us all we need to understand, but He always gives us what we need in order to obey.
+The story of Jesus in Egypt as a boy offers a great example of how to take comfort when the future seems unclear.

 God warned Joseph in a dream, and he took Mary and Jesus to Egypt to live until Herod’s death.
 Scripture never tells us where the holy family lived while in Egypt.
 But there’s a cluster of churches in Cairo that honors a tradition that they journeyed here.

-The Lord’s unusual leading of Jesus’ family offers insight to how God leads in our lives.
+The Lord’s unusual leading of Jesus’ family offers insight into how God leads in our lives.

 The Hanging Church in Cairo